henry9836/Arduino_Beep_And_Bops/Morse/README.md

 - Supports A-Z, 0-9 and " "
 - Encodes an input via serial and outputs morse code via LED
-- Decodes an input via digital input and outputs a string
+- Decodes an input via digital input and outputs a string to serial

 <a href="https://i.imgur.com/kFuzIGA.mp4"> Example </a>